Skip to main content

 The groundwater standards for dinoseb were adopted in Cycle 1 (1985) and were updated in 1995 (Cycle 6).

-Dinoseb is a pesticide used to kill or control plants.
-Animal studies have shown that dinoseb can cause neurological effects, weight loss, and damage the thyroid, testes, and intestines.
+Dinoseb is a pesticide used to control weeds.
+Studies have shown that exposure to high levels of dinoseb can cause neurological effects, weight loss, and damage the thyroid, testes, and intestines.

 1,4-Dioxane

-1,4-Dioxane is a man-made chemical used to make other chemicals.
-Animal studies have shown that 1,4-dioxane can result in liver and kidney damage and nasal irritation and inflammation.
+1,4-Dioxane is used to make other chemicals.
+Studies have shown that exposure to high levels of 1,4-dioxane can cause affect the liver and kidneys and increase the risk of certain cancers.

 Dioxin

-Dioxin (2,3,7,8-tetrachlorodibenzodioxin) is formed during the chlorine bleaching process at pulp and paper mills and during chlorination by waste and drinking water treatment plants.
-Animal studies have shown that dioxin can cause weight loss, liver damage, disruption of the endocrine system, weaken the immune system, death, and severe birth defects when exposed during pregnancy.
+Dioxin is formed during the bleaching process at pulp and paper mills and when wastewater is treated with chlorine to kill germs.
+Studies have shown that exposure to high levels of dioxin can cause weight loss, liver damage, weaken the immune system, and lead to birth defects.

 Endrin